Dental Veneers : Everything You Should Know

 The second and third dental appointments involve fixing the permanent veneers and follow up to check how the veneers fit.

 7. Veneers Discolor, but You Can’t Whiten Them

 Porcelain veneers are tooth-colored and closely resemble your teeth in appearance and function.
 Just like natural teeth, the veneers can discolor because of the overconsumption of tea and coffee.
 Unfortunately, you can’t whiten your veneers as the color can’t be altered after its fixed.
 The best option is to whiten your teeth before fixing the dental veneers, and also avoid overconsuming beverages like coffee and tea.

 Come for Dental Restoration

 If you are unhappy with the state of your teeth, dental veneers are the perfect solution as they are non-invasive and long-lasting dental procedures.
-When you are ready to make a change, call us and schedule an appointment.
+When you are ready to make a change, call us and schedule an appointment for all your restorative dentistry needs.
 We have an experienced dental team providing high-quality dental care to all our patients.